Skip to content

 With Depth at 0 the envelope has no effect.
 Push it positive to open the filter on note-on and let it close back toward the static cutoff; push it negative to invert the shape.

-MIDI Control
+MIDI control

-Grainulator has two play modes, selected in the header settings popup:
+Grainsmith has two play modes, selected in the header settings popup:

 • Free โ€” the global transport runs grains continuously; MIDI notes are ignored for pitch.